Orange Posset (Creamy, Dreamy Dessert)

 orange posset closeup

-The posset is properly retro.
-So old-school, in fact, that it has actually been around since the days of Shakespeare.
+Posset is properly retro.
+So old-school that it has actually been around since the days of Shakespeare.
 A classic British dessert, the posset was originally a hot beverage made with milk, which curdled with the addition of alcohol, such as wine or ale.
 It was then typically spiced with nutmeg or cinnamon.

-Today, possets are a cold dessert.
-Commonly made with English double cream, possets are much thicker than the hot beverage of yesteryear.
-The primary thickening agent is citrus juice, typically lemon, whose high acidity causes the proteins in the cream to bond with each other.
+Today, posset is a cold dessert.
+Commonly made with English double cream, posset is much thicker than the hot beverage of yesteryear.
+The primary thickening agent is citrus juice, whose high acidity causes the proteins in the cream to bond with each other.

 oranges

-This orange posset uses mascarpone instead of double cream.
-Here in Belgium, double cream isn’t widely available.
-Luckily, though, mascarpone is an excellent substitute for heavy cream.
-A super silky Italian cream cheese, mascarpone’s milk-fat percentage is high – up to the 60-75% range, which is what you want for a posset.
+This orange posset uses heavy cream instead of English double cream.
+Here in Belgium, double cream isn’t always available.
+But heavy cream – between 35-40% milkfat – gets the job done.
+If you can’t find heavy cream, one substitute that I’ve had success with is mascarpone.
+A super silky Italian cream cheese, mascarpone’s milk-fat percentage is high – in the 44% range, which is what you want for a posset.

 Not unlike a custard or a pudding, you can serve orange posset in a variety of dishes, dessert glasses, ramekins, or my favorite way – in the hollowed-out rinds of the oranges themselves.
 There’s just something incredibly satisfying, almost primeval, about eating food directly out of its natural vessel!